Shirishko Phool

-Shirishko Phool (शिरीषको फूल; translated into English as Blue Mimosa), published in 1964, is a Nepali language novel by Parijat.
+Shirishko Phool (शिरीषको फूल; translated into English as The Blue Mimosa), published in 1964, is a Nepali language novel by Parijat.
 It was the author's first and most successful novel.
 It was awarded the Madan Puraskar in 1965.

 Background

 Born in an affluent family in Darjeeling, Parijat moved to Kathmandu and pursued her studies in English literature.
 According to her, having studied many French, Russian and Indian novels in particular, she found herself very disappointed with Nepali novels.
 Therefore, despite having started out as a poet, she resolved to produce an exceptional Nepali language novel.
 She wrote four novels while she was studying for her I.A. and B.A. degrees, all of which she burned off.
 Then, she became bed-ridden with illness for three years, and wrote her fifth novel Shirishko Phool in that period, which she chose to publish.
 Shankar Lamichhane, a prominent writer and litterateur wrote the foreword for the novel.